Stellarium/stellarium/VENDOR_BRANCHING.md

 ### The problem

 Notice how it is not always obvious to trace back the original files.
-In the case of ephemerides, these reside in "ancient", core Stellarium files, it is extremely likely that they were copied (and *maybe* recent changes are incorporated in Stellarium).
+In the case of ephemeride routines, these reside in "ancient", core Stellarium files, it is extremely likely that they were copied (and *maybe* recent changes are incorporated in Stellarium).
 One aspect of the vendor branch procedure details how to include such meta information so as to help find back the source at all times.

 The external version of such artifacts will often continue to evolve, but these modifications obviously will not be magically reflected in our repository, thus *sometimes, if not often* leading to artifacts slowly getting totally outdated (hence the term "code rot").

 Importing external artifacts therefore requires a specific (and in this case a *simple* as well as generic) approach: the **Vendor Branch** mechanism.
 Other approaches exist, such as subtrees and submodules (in case Git is used for the external artifacts), but have inconveniences and are not discussed here; the proposed approach is *simple to apply to novice programmers*.
 The approach is valid in any VCS, such as Git, Mercurial, ClearCase, TFS, cvs, you name it.

+Importing external artefacts in vendor branches will also provide insight in what changed in those artefacts, just by inspecting the "diff" between successive vendor versions.
+Normally such changes should also be announced the vendor.

 ## The solution
 1. Keep external information alive (and updated) on a **separate** branch, called a "**vendor branch**" (e.g. ``vendor/geonames``).
 Every copied dataset/tool/sourcecode lives in its own vendor branch.
 A vendor branch tracks a *pristine* copy/mirror of the external data.